 \section{Introduction}

-Let $X$ be a smooth scheme and consider a simple normal crossing degeneration of $X$.
-This paper addresses the following basic question.
-Questions about degenerations lead naturally to questions for a pair $(X,D)$ with $D$ a simple normal crossing divisor on $X$.
-We are led to construct the Quot schemes of a pair $(X,D)$.
+Let $X$ be a smooth scheme and consider a simple normal crossings degeneration of $X$.
+This paper addresses the following fundamental question.
+Questions about degenerations lead naturally to questions for a pair $(X,D)$ with $D$ a simple normal crossings divisor on $X$.
+We are led to construct the Quot schemes of a pair $(X,D)$- this means studying moduli spaces of surjections of sheaves such that the quotient sheaf is well behaved in a neighbourhood of $D$.
 The usual Quot scheme is recovered in the case that $D$ is empty.